rvaiya/warpd/man.md

 ## Grid Modification

-The following ~/.warprc causes warp to use a 3 by 3 grid instead of the default 2 by 2 grid with u,i,o corresponding to the columns in the top row and n,m,comma corresponding to the columns in the bottom row.
+The following ~/.warprc causes warpd to use a 3 by 3 grid instead of the default 2 by 2 grid with u,i,o corresponding to the columns in the top row and n,m,comma corresponding to the columns in the bottom row.
 The left, middle and right buttons can be clicked by pressing z, x, and c respectively.

 ```
 grid_nr: 3